joedski/musings/Javascript/Amusing Snippets.md

 In fact, the only time I think you shouldn't do this is in any performance critical code, since it creates a new function-closure every execution.
 There, you'll want to devolve to more imperative-procedural modalities, assuming that's actually where your performance bottleneck is.
 You did profile, first, right?

+> You could ease the performance hit a bit by extracting the returnable-if into a utility function, in which case it becomes a pure function of its arguments and, more importantly, only defined once, effectively "statically".

 ```js
 // arrow functions are perfect for this sort of use
 // due to keeping the same `this` binding as their parent function.